web-dahuyou/NiceTab/README.md

 ### General Features

-- Supports sending all tabs, current tabs, other tabs, left-side tabs, and right-side tabs in just one click.
+- Supports sending all tabs, all tabs (all windows), currect tab group, current tabs, other tabs, left-side tabs, and right-side tabs in just one click.
 - Supports sending native browser tab groups into NiceTab, and re-open them as native tab groups in your browser.
 - Supports browser command shortcuts (open the NiceTab-Admin-Page, send all tabs, send the current tab, etc.).
 - Preferences support.